 Corrosion is the gradual deterioration of the useful properties of materials when they interact with their environment.
 The substances used in construction materials, process equipment including the products manufactured from them, are referred as materials.
 These materials are usually alloys, metals, ceramic, composite and polymer.
 Corrosion is also known as "rust".
 However, "rusting" is more appropriately reserved for corrosion of metals such as iron.
 As such, the terms "corrosion" and "rusting" are synonyms words.
 The predominant materials used in the design of various structural components that are affected by corrosion are Iron and its alloys.
 Corrosion is a spontaneous process as it occurs and progress as long as the corrosion conditions are satisfied.
 More so, nature designs materials to stay in their lowest possible state of energy (or most stable state) as such almost every metal/alloy has a tendency to convert into its stable oxide state.
-Therefore, most of the Iron/alloys have a tendency to corrosion are huge and significantly affecting the economy of many countries around the world.
-Corrosion can cause catastrophic failure to structural components such as buildings, bridges, pipelines (from gas/petroleum industry), automobiles, drinking water system, home appliances and even loss of lives (Mohebbi and Li 2011; Badara et al., 2014; Carvalho et al., 2014; Rocha et al., 2014; Olawale et al., 2015).
+Therefore, most of the Iron/alloys have a tendency to corrode (when interact with water and air or oxygen) so that they can achieve most stable state.
+The losses due to corrosion are huge and significantly affecting the economy of many countries around the world.
+Corrosion can cause catastrophic failure to structural components such as buildings, bridges, pipelines (from gas/petroleum industry), automobiles, drinking water system, home appliances and even loss of lives (Mohebbi and Li 2011;Badara et al., 2014; Carvalho et al., 2014; Rocha et al., 2014; Olawaleet al., 2015).

 Corrosion tests are techniques employed to evaluate and select suitable material for a particular structural component.
 Evaluation of corrosion tendency of a material will allow to check the effectiveness of the applied corrosion control measures.
-These corrosion tests may be performed in laboratory, on site process plant, or in the field such as atmosphere tests.
+These corrosion tests may be performed in laboratory, on site processplant, or in the field such as atmosphere tests.
 There are several methods in use for the evaluation of corrosion of materials.
 Laboratory test methods may be classified as an electrochemical and non-electrochemical techniques.
-The electrochemical technique is based on the measurements of current evolves from electrochemical reactions while the later technique is based on the overall weight lost by the material or surface features as a result of corrosion.
+The electrochemical technique is based on the measurements of current evolves fromelectrochemical reactions while the later technique is based on the overall weight lost by the material or surface features as a result of corrosion.
 There is need to conduct corrosion test for building materials so as to prevent the catastrophic damages to structural components and loss of lives.
-However, in choosing suitable corrosion test method one needs to be familiar with the type of corrosion against which resistance of materials is being sought (Mohebbi and Li 2011; da Silva et al., 2013; del Grossoac and Lanatab, 2014; Sohail et al., 2015; Olawale et al., 2015).
+However, in choosing suitable corrosion test method one needs to be familiar with the type of corrosion against which resistance of materials is being sought (Mohebbi and Li 2011;da Silva et al., 2013; del Grossoacand Lanatab, 2014;Sohail et al., 2015; Olawaleet al., 2015).